-4) Team will play with a player less for the remaining of game for each red card.
-If the player receiving a RED Card is not on the field at the time, the team does not have to play a player less, but player must leave the bench.
+4) Team will play with a player less for the remainder of the game for each red card.
+If the player receiving a RED Card is not on the field at the time, the team does not have to play a player less, but the player must leave the bench.

-BLUE Cards results in a 5 Minute time out for the player (no players can come in until 5 minutes are up
+BLUE Cards results in a 3 Minute time out for the player (no players can come in until 3 minutes are up)

 A team may substitute on any time (on the fly) the game time will not stop for a substitution unless the player is the goalie (game only)